da-h/miniflask/docs/03-Register-Modules/03-Register-Events.md

 # Note {.alert}
 - `event.optional.eventname()` treats the event like a `nonunique` event, thus it returns an list of results.
 - `event.optional_unique.eventname()` treats the event like a `unique` event, thus it returns `None` in the case of no defined event of the name `eventname`.
+# .{.end}

+### Performance Note
+Leaving the `event` and `state` argument out from an event function definition removes an extra function wrapper around every function.
+Thus, without them the time consumption should not differ at all from a normal function call.